 Dietitians are regulated by law, and have to follow a strict ethical code to ensure that they always work to the highest standard.
 In the UK, dietitians are registered with the Health & Care Professionals Council (HCPC).
 Dietitians can be found working in the NHS, private practice, industry, education, research, sport, media, public relations, publishing, government and Non-Government Organisations (NGOs).
 Dietitians also advise and influence food and health policy across the spectrum from government, to local communities and individuals.

 The title Nutritionists is not protected by law, meaning that anyone can call themselves a nutritionist whether qualified or otherwise.
 Many nutritionists hold a nutrition degree, but it is down to you to check what qualifications each nutritionist has.
 In the UK, the Association for Nutrition (AfN) is the independent regulator for Registered Nutritionists, with a role to protect and benefit the public.
 They hold the a Voluntary Register of Nutritionists (UKVRN), a register of competent, qualified nutrition professionals who meet rigorously applied standards for scientifically sound evidence-based nutrition and its use in practice.
-The UK Voluntary Register of Nutritionists is the only register of qualified nutritionists recognised by Public Health England and the NHS
+The UK Voluntary Register of Nutritionists is the only register of qualified nutritionists recognised by Public Health England and the NHS.

 Most of the major food manufacturers and retailers employ nutritionists and food scientists, but opportunities also arise in journalism, research and education.
 While nutritionists without dietetic training are unable to offer dietary advice to those with medical conditions, they can make recommendations about food and healthy eating to optimise health and help prevent common diet related conditions such as diabetes or heart disease.